kmith/template_example/README.template.rst

 The fortran version of the example can be configured and built with CMake::

-  mkdir examples
+  mkdir -p examples/laplace_equation-build
-  cd examples
+  cd examples/
   git clone https://github.com/OpenCMISS-Examples/laplace_equation
-  cd laplace_equation
+  cd laplace_equation-build
-  cmake -DOpenCMISSLibs_DIR=/path/to/opencmisslib/install
+  cmake -DOpenCMISSLibs_DIR=/path/to/opencmisslib/install ../laplace_equation
   make

 Running the example